-22.1 It is proposed that the Committee RESOLVES

-- (1) To note the Capital and Treasury Management Strategy Statement including the investment instruments, indicators, limits and delegations contained within the report. - (2) To note the Capital Expenditure Forecasts. - (3) To note the MRP policy for 2018/19. - (4) To note the Authorised Limit for external debt as laid down in the report. - (5) To note the updated Treasury Management Policy Statement and Treasury Management Practices at Appendices 1-3. - (6) To identify any issues on this topic for further consideration and discussion by the Committee.
+- 22.1 It is proposed that the Committee RESOLVES - (1) To note the Capital and Treasury Management Strategy Statement including the investment instruments, indicators, limits and delegations contained within the report. - (2) To note the Capital Expenditure Forecasts. - (3) To note the Operational and Authorised Limits for external debt as laid down in the report. - (4) To recommend the contents of this report to Full Council.